Car Insurance FAQs

 Can I get car insurance on the same day?

-Your car insurance is typically effective from the day you take out your policy.
+Your car insurance is typically effective from the day you take out your policy, or whichever date you choose for your policy to start.
 However, your cover may be delayed if your insurer requires a vehicle inspection before you can take out your policy.

 Can I insure a car I don’t own?

-Insurance is typically taken out by the owner of a car, so they have cover if they’re involved in an accident.
-Despite this, while it’s not common practice, you can insure a car you don’t own if you have insurable interest in the vehicle – that is, if the car were damaged or stolen, you would suffer a financial loss.
+Insurance is typically taken out by the owner of a car, so that there’s cover if the car is involved in an accident.
+You can also insure a car you don’t own if you have insurable interest in the vehicle – that is, if the car were damaged or stolen, you would suffer a financial loss.
+However, if you are driving a car insured in a friend’s name while they are away for any length of time, you may find that your insurer will void any claim you make in the event of an insured event.

 Does my credit rating affect my car insurance?